Emmotes/ic_spoilers/docs/emergence_3.md

 # Emergence 3

-We know the next Emergence event will be Mind Flayers and we do know that it will start on 30 August 2023.
+We know the next Emergence event will be Mind Flayers and that it will start on 30 August 2023.

 ### Shop Contents